tranvansang/express-transformer/README.md

 Check [plugins](https://github.com/tranvansang/express-transformer/tree/master/src/plugins) directory for sample code.
 If you think a plugin is useful and should be included in the initial plugin list, please fire and PR.
 Otherwise, you can publish your own plugin to a separated package and add it with `addTransformerPlugin`.

+When writing a plugin, please keep in your mind that the input value can be anything.
+It is extremely recommended that you should check the input value type via `typeof` or `instanceof` in the plugin, if you are going to publish it.

 ### How to extend the Typescript typing.